 3.1.
 Reducing the amount of brownfield land has the potential to regenerate neighbourhoods, improve local environments, create employment and improve the perception of the area.
-The East Dunbartonshire Local Development Plan 2 prioritises the redevelopment of brownfield and previously used land to encourage sustainable economic growth and meet housing needs across the area.
+The East Dunbartonshire Local Development Plan 2 directs development to brownfield and previously used land in the first instance, to encourage sustainable economic growth and meet housing needs across the area.
 The following graphic summarises some of the potential opportunities of re-using brownfield land: